Introduction: How long has it been since you were “truly busy”?

 • Ultimately forming a negative family culture of “everyone lying flat.”

-7. How to avoid the negative effects of being "too idle"?
+Seven, how to avoid the negative effects of being "too idle"?

 Small goals are easier to stick to and can gradually rebuild a sense of discipline.

-2. Actively seek challenges: Turn "idleness" into "charging time"
+2. Actively seek challenges: turn "idleness" into "charging time"

 Learn new skills (such as editing, writing, photography);